StephenGunn/jovian/src/content/posts/craft-roulette-give-away-spinner.md

 of the screen.
 Without it, names at the top of the list would never have a chance to win because they start above the picker zone.
 By adding 540px to every spin velocity, even the first entries move down through the picker zone, giving everyone an equal chance.

-[ ADD VISUAL OF WHY THIS MATTERS ]

 ### Dynamic List Stacking